So your dog chews anything and everything regardless of whatever it is, right?

 Remember, it’s in the nature of dogs, and they use their mouth to explore physical things just like we humans use our hands.
 Moreover, chewing helps puppies develop their teeth.
-It’s totally normal if your dog chews his chew toys or other items you have dedicated to him, but chewing any other things like cushions, furniture, shoes, or even tearing up papers is destructive behavior, and is usually known as destructive chewing.
+It’s totally normal if your dog chews his chew toys or other items you have dedicated to him, but chewing other things like cushions, furniture, shoes, or even tearing up papers is destructive behavior, and is usually known as destructive chewing.

 There are several ways and tools to keep them from destructive chewing.
 Let’s explore them.

-Try to keep all the important things out of their reach like put your clothes in the cupboard and shoes in the closet.
+Try to keep all the important things out of their reach like putting your clothes in the cupboard and shoes in the closet.
 Moreover, everything else such as glasses, your kids’ items, mobile phones and their accessories, laptop, and most importantly eatables and medicine should also be kept out of their reach.

-A chew toy is the best alternative of everything they chew.
-Whenever, your doggo tries to chew some inappropriate items, interrupt him gently and give him the chew toy.
+A chew toy is the best alternative to everything they chew.
+Whenever, your fur baby tries to chew some inappropriate items, interrupt him gently and give him the chew toy.
 Also, notice what time of the day your dog is more likely to chew, so you can easily keep a check on him.
-Vet Approved Dog Chew Toys Here
+Vet-Approved Dog Chew Toys Here

-Give them different items to chew: You can also give them a tree’s branch, a cow’s hoof, and homemade ropes made by old shirts and fabrics.
+You can also give them a tree branch, a cow’s hoof, and homemade ropes made from old shirts and fabrics.
 Make sure you don’t give them a choking hazardor it may result in another disaster.

 You can keep your dogs away from important items by spraying them with vinegar or commercial dog repellants.
 Dog repellants can easily be found in local pet stores or on Amazon.

 Dog Breeds that Develop Extreme Separation Anxiety

 Well, there are some dog breeds that love their owners from the core of their hearts and they are very much prone to develop separation anxiety.
 Some of these dog breeds are Labrador Retriever, German Shepherd, Bichon Frise, and Groodle.
 But if you train them wisely from an early age and teach them to stay in a crate while you are not home, most of your problems could be solved easily.

-So, these were the major reasons for your dog’s destructive chewing and some of the best solutions to get treat it.
+So, these were the primary reasons for your dog’s destructive chewing and some of the best solutions to get treat it.
 If you still have any questions or confusion, feel free to ask through the comments form below.